Makahiki o Nā Manu Nahele

 ʻIo

-Makahiki o Nā Manu Nahele is brought to you by a partnership of manu enthusiasts from DLNR Forestry & Wildlife, Kamehameha Schools, Kauaʻi Forest Bird Recovery Project, Maui Forest Bird Recovery Project, the ʻAlalā Project, the University of Hawaiʻi Rapid ʻŌhiʻa Death outreach group, Bishop Museum, US Fish & Wildlife Service, Birds Not Mosquitoes, the Coordinating Group on Alien Pest Species, the Invasive Species Committees, Hawaiʻi Association of Watershed Partnerships, and the Nature Conservancy of Hawaiʻi.
+We originally created this page for a 2024 outreach campaign, Makahiki o Nā Manu Nahele: The Year of the Forest Birds, proclaimed by Governor Josh Green, M.D. and by Kauaʻi Mayor Derek Kawakami.
+The campaign was organized by a partnership of manu enthusiasts from DLNR Forestry & Wildlife, Kamehameha Schools, Kauaʻi Forest Bird Recovery Project, Maui Forest Bird Recovery Project, the ʻAlalā Project, the University of Hawaiʻi Rapid ʻŌhiʻa Death outreach group, Bishop Museum, US Fish & Wildlife Service, Birds Not Mosquitoes, the Coordinating Group on Alien Pest Species, the Invasive Species Committees, Hawaiʻi Association of Watershed Partnerships, the Nature Conservancy of Hawaiʻi, and American Bird Conservancy.

-Click any of the four category buttons below to jump to your celebration of choice.
+Click any of the category buttons below to jump to your celebration of choice.

 Nā Manu: Learn about Hawaiʻi’s forest birds